Asgaros/asgaros-forum/readme.txt

 == Changelog ==
-* Fixed: Remove tables on multisite installations correctly = 1.2.1 =
+* Fixed: Remove tables on multisite installations correctly
+* Added: Option to allow uploads from guests
+= 1.2.1 =
 * Fixed: Prevent generation of wrong canonical links
 * Fixed: Rare PHP-warning when using notifications